New voting machines on the horizon for Westmoreland County

 Westmoreland County voters could cast ballots in the November 2019 election using new machines.

+Westmoreland County this week hosted the first of four open houses to demonstrate machines that could be purchased to meet the state requirements.

-“We are surveying to weigh the public’s interest as to what machines and company they like the best,” said county elections bureau director Beth Lechman.
+“We are surveying to weigh the public's interest as to what machines and company they like the best,” county elections bureau Director Beth Lechman said.

 The products demonstrated Thursday included one system that uses paper ballots that are manually filled out then dropped into a digital scanner by voters.
 The machines then copies and stores the digital and paper ballots.